 Make sure you arrive early and go straight to Aquaventure waterpark.
 You will need a full day there and it closes earlier than the Lost Chambers Aquarium.
 My advice is spend the day at the waterpark, enjoy a nice meal afterwards and visit the Aquarium in the evening time.

 We loved the 2km river ride, its almost like a lazy river but has some rapids along the way.
 It is a great way to climatise yourself with the waterpark and it is suitable for all the family.
 Some of our favourite rides in Aquaventure were The Falls, Aquaconda and Zoomerango.
-There are plenty of rides for kids of all ages, with Splashers Island for younger kids, a dolphin encounter where you can swim with dolphins, as well as Poseidon’s Revenge or the Leap of Faith for adrenaline junkies!
+There are plenty of rides for kids of all ages, with Splashers Island for younger kids, a dolphin encounter, as well as Poseidon’s Revenge or the Leap of Faith for adrenaline junkies!

 Price for a combo ticket to Aquaventure and the Lost Chambers Aquarium is €86 for adults and €68 for children.Book tickets here